 Try to switch your ISP’s DNS server to the Google Public DNS address.
 This could improve the resolve time and provide you with more security online.
-Try it out and see if it solves your high ping issue.
+Here’s the procedure:

-2) Open the drop-down list next to View by: and select Category.
-Next, click View network status and tasks.
+2) Expand View by: and select Category.
+Then click View network status and tasks.

 3) In the next window, click Change adapter settings.

-4) Right-click on your current network and select Properties.
+4) Right-click on your network and select Properties.

 5) Double-click Internet Protocol Version 4 (TCP/IPv4) to view its properties.